drafty46/Snowrunner-Manual-Gearbox-Mod/README.md

 Added check that game is active window\
 Changed config to use VK_ instead of hex values

-## Credits to [Ferrster](https://github.com/Ferrster/Snowrunner-Manual-Gearbox-Mod) for the original code
+## Credit to [Ferrster](https://github.com/Ferrster/Snowrunner-Manual-Gearbox-Mod) for the original code